10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for an easy-grip bottle

-It's water-resistant, offers up to 8 hours of sun protection from just one application and is specially formulated for your child's delicate skin.
+It's water-resistant, offers up to eight hours of sun protection from just one application and is specially formulated for your child's delicate skin.
 One reviewer says they've been using the sun cream for three years and won't use any others now.
 They describe their kids as very fair and say the product lasts all day at school for them.
 Another parent says their very pale son didn’t burn at all either, but warns that the spray was hard to pump single-handed.
 However, it applied nicely, rubbing in well, and didn’t feel greasy.
-As with many sun creams be careful when applying as this formula can stain white clothing.
-One reviewer advises you to buy it early because it sells out fast and is very hard to get when summer starts.
+As with many sun creams, be careful when applying as this formula can stain white clothing.
+One parent advises you to buy it early because it sells out fast and is very hard to get when summer starts.

 Pros